alexeibex/alexeibex.github.io/Appellate Brief.md

 ---

 ## CREAC
+1. Conclusion/Topic Sentence
-1. Conclusion
+  1. Not Case Based
-2. Rule Synthesis
+2. Rule Synthesis Broad to Narrow
   - Can be persuasive
     - Do not cite case that came out contrary to desired ruling
     - Default to cases decided in favor of argument
     - Phrase rule so that it invokes client in the best light.
+    - "This Court has held"
 3. Rule Explanation
+  1. Facts
+  2. Holding
+  3. Reasoning
   - Binding and harmful case law must be disclosed.
   - Distinguishing harmful cases narrowly/Analogizing helpful cases broadly
     - Highest NY State Court = Binding and must be disclosed

 4. Analysis/Argument + Counter Argument
   - Work of analogizing/distinguishing facts to rules
   - Stronger facts up front